CP1404/Practicals/prac_06/README.md

 # Practical 06 - Classes

+**External students**: Each week, you will do your work in a new branch, then do a *pull request*, mentioning a new/different student to get (and give) a code review.
+So, this week, before starting the prac, create a new branch, `prac_06_feedback`.
+See how this works?
+Please ask for help if you're not sure.

 We have seen how to work with lists, tuples and dictionaries to store and process data appropriate for those types: